 Harry Kane Will Become England’s Record Scorer

-Harry Kane reportedly begged Gareth Southgate for a start in England’s final World Cup qualifier against San Marino, and you can understand why.
+Harry Kane reportedly begged Gareth Southgate for a start in England’s final World Cup qualifier against San Marino back in November, and you can understand why.
 The international minnows had conceded 38 goals in nine games during this qualification campaign ahead of the Three Lions’ trip, and Kane smelt blood.

 Kane’s enthusiasm to start was warranted, as within 42 minutes of the match in Serravalle he’d helped himself to four goals.
 His only gripe will be that Gareth Southgate removed him from action after 62 minutes to deny him the chance to instantly move joint-second with Bobby Charlton on 49 goals.
 As it is, he’s now level in third with Gary Lineker on 48 goals, one off Charlton and five away from Wayne Rooney’s record tally for the England men’s team (53).
 Kane may have been set back a goal or two, but the record is coming.